nearlend-dao/welott-contract/nearlott/README.md

 # Nearlott

 This contract was initialized with Near-sdk version 4.0.0-pre.7.
-Made by @mitsori - 2022
+Made by @mitsori and @@Sonlam1991 - 2022

-Nettlet is inspried by Pancake Swap Lottery.

 # Quick Start